IgniteUI/igniteui-docfx/en/components/expansion_panel.md

 Our component will now render "Show More" when the panel is collapsed and "Collapse" once it's fully expanded.

 ### Import theme
 Using the [Ignite UI for Angular Theming](themes/index.md), we can alter the **igx-expansion-panel** appearance.
-Now we are going to style a simplified version of the above [animations sample](#using-specific-animation) and modify it to have а custom appearance.
+Now we are going to customize it in a more robust manner.

 First, in order for us to use the functions exposed by the theme engine, we need to import the `index` file in our style file: